 It may not be often, but running into a Bluetooth issue is a possibility in Windows.
 Your first step should be to remove the connected Bluetooth device from Windows, and then pair it again, if this doesn’t work, then reinstalling the drivers might help you.

-I hope the post was easy to follow, and you were able to reinstall the Bluetooth driver in Windows 10.
+I hope the post was easy to follow, and you were able to reinstall the Bluetooth driver in Windows 11 and Windows 10.